Ukraine at a glance

 - Today: the legacy of state control largely remains, and efforts to reform the economy, make progress with privatisation and enhance civil liberties have been moderate.

-Policies on women and children
+Politics on women and children:

 Ukraine has made a number of commitments to improve the wellbeing of children - particularly by signing and ratifying: